darrenl5941/sep10-freedom-project/blog/entry05.md

     $("body").css("background-color", "red");
 });
 ```
-When the element(s) with the specified id, `change-color`, are clicked the body will have it's background color change to red.
+When the element(s) with the specified id, `change-color`, are clicked the body will have its background color change to red.

 ---

-While making fuctions some would have problems with clicking, so i learned and practiced with more advanced functions that used **DOM Traversal** so they would always work:
+While making functions some would have problems with clicking, so i learned and practiced with more advanced functions that used **DOM Traversal** so they would always work:
 ```js
 $("body").on("click", "#dom", function(){
     alert($("ul").children().html());